msszczep/pequod-cljs/README.md

 * `TH`: The convergence threshold loaded into the program
 * `A-GDP TY:` The gross domestic product for this year (the current sequence of iterations)
 * `A-GDP LY:` The gross domestic product for last year (this activates once the "Augumented reset" button is clicked)
-* `A-GDP AVG:" The average of the two gross domestic product calculations, when applicable
+* `A-GDP AVG:` The average of the two gross domestic product calculations, when applicable

 To reset the app, simply refresh the page.
 Note that iterations only proceed in one trajectory; if you want to "rewind" you must refresh the page and repeat the process.